miker704/Strife/patches2.md

     - For messages in Both Dm Servers and normal Servers clicking on a the messages user name or profile picture will open the server user options modal.
     - Added suop messenger setup to deprecated.
     - Reduced the amount of Servers to be displayed to a maximum of 20 servers in the featured section for Explore Servers Page.
+    - Fixed Issues when dm Member changes banner, picture, or username this change is not reflect in the upc panel if the dm server is a one to one chat room.

 ## Backend Changes